-- Current retiree/long-term disability: You are a retiree who became eligible for retiree welfare benefits before January 1, 1998, or a salaried employee who was receiving long-term disability benefits and eligible for retiree welfare benefits before January 1, 1998. - Retirement: You are an employee with at least 10 "years of service" (as defined on page 2) and elect retirement from active employment with the Company at age 55 or older. - Death: You are the surviving spouse of an employee who, on the date of his or her death, 1) was age 55 or older and eligible for retirement, 2) would have been eligible for benefits under the Retiree Welfare Benefit Program, if he or she had elected retirement immediately prior to his or her death, and 3) was enrolled for family coverage under the Medical Plan for active employees.
+- Current retiree/long-term disability: You are a retiree who became eligible for retiree welfare benefits before January 1, 2001, or an employee who was receiving long-term disability benefits and eligible for retiree welfare benefits before January 1, 2001. - Retirement: You are an employee with at least 10 "years of service" (as defined below) and elect retirement from active employment with the Company at age 55 or older. - Death: You are the surviving spouse of an employee who, on the date of his or her death, 1) was age 55 or older with at least 10 "years of service" and eligible for retirement, 2) would have been eligible for benefits under the Retiree Welfare Benefit Program, if he or she had elected retirement immediately prior to his or her death, and 3) was enrolled for family coverage under the Medical Plan for active employees.
+Death is also a qualifying event for the surviving spouse of an employee who dies from injuries sustained on the job for the Company on or after January 1, 2001, and is enrolled for family coverage under the Medical Plan for active employees.

-• Disability: You are a salaried employee having at least two years of service who became eligible to receive long-term disability benefits on or after January 1, 1998.
+Disability: You are an employee having at least two years of service who is receiving long-term disability benefits through the Company.

-For the purposes of the Retiree Welfare Benefit Program, a "year of service" means each 12-consecutive-month period, beginning with your hire date, during which you were continuously employed full-time with the Company, until your last day of full-time employment.
+For the purposes of the Retiree Welfare Benefit Program, a "year of service" means each 12-consecutive-month period, beginning at age 45, during which you were continuously employed full-time with the Company, until your last day of full-time employment.